You-know-who-skills/Winc-Academy-opdrachten-per-24-01-2023/superpy/README.md

+If you want to manage **system dates** or a **special occasion date**:
+* Copy the code below as shown above in the screenshot
-* If you want to manage **system dates** or a **special occasion date**, please copy the code below and paste it in your terminal as shown above in the screenshot and press 'Enter' on your keyboard.
+* Paste the code in your terminal as shown above in the screenshot
+* Press 'Enter' on your keyboard
+* Done!

 ```sh
 py .\main.py dates